Has it really been two years? Am I the only one who feels as if it happened yesterday – and a lifetime ago?

 2 out of 10 felt that their current politicians are the worst idiots but what can you do.
 At least they are French idiots, though it is small consolation (yes, the “your idiots are bigger than ours” was implied.
 Or stated outright).
 The soldiers?
 Waste of taxpayer money.

 1 out of 10 was either uninterested in sharing, too interested in sharing (I still have that manifesto somewhere), more interested in flirting with lovely American ladies than politics, or too upset about the quality of the fish to bother with silly tourists.

 Their world may have changed around them, and they may have adapted (while grousing and squabbling) because that’s how you survive.
 But for those we talked to, living is still more important than mere survival.
-As our gruff tour-guide out in the marches of the Camargue put it “The f*ck I’ll let anyone screw my life for me.
-If I go out tomorrow, it shall be biting and clawing because what I have is too good to give up.
+As our gruff horse-tour guide out in the marches of the Camargue put it “The f*ck I’ll let anyone screw my life for me.
+If I go out tomorrow it shall be biting and clawing, because what I have is too good to give up.
 You hear, mignonne?
 No dying before you die.”

 It was yesterday.
 It was a lifetime ago.

 What did I take home from this trip, other than a truckload of memories and excellent wine?

 If I must raise my children in this age of terrorism, let me do it with courage.
 Let me be irrepressible.
 Let me hold on to the things I believe in.
 Let me always remember that I am not alone.